TelemetryDeck/docs/tql/groupBy.md

 order: 40
 ---

-A group by query can group arbitrary values using aggregatiosn and post-aggregations.
+A group by query can group arbitrary values using aggregations and post-aggregations.
 This is slightly more complicated than the Top N query, but allows you more flexibility and more complex queries.

 ## Example